janix374/actors-quotes/README.md

 # actors-quotes
-Actors quotes app - using jquery and bootstrap
+Actors quotes app - using webpack, jquery and bootstrap